markwhyce-svg/iam-project-series/project1-conditional-access/README.md

 ### ✅ 1.
 Azure Tenant Setup

 - Logged into the Azure Portal: [portal.azure.com](https://portal.azure.com)
-- switch to the tenant
+- Switch to the tenant

 ---